Option 1 – Full Ceremony/Programme not on Shabbat

 What does the programme consist of?

-The Rabbi’s aim is to develop a programme that will capture people’s interest, be memorable, inspire and uplift and most importantly be unique to you.
-Please call the Rabbi for further details.
+Our aim is to develop a programme that will capture people’s interest, be memorable, inspire and uplift and most importantly be unique to you.

 Option 2 – D’var Torah on Shabbat

 Your daughter can deliver a D’var Torah after the service has finished but